Parcly-Taxel/Skopje/readme.md

 This repository started out as an independent script in my glider synthesis database [Shinjuku](https://gitlab.com/parclytaxel/Shinjuku) as an automatic generator of the aforementioned glider loops and collector of other **s**mallest **k**nown **o**scillators of **p**eriods _n_ – hence the name Skopje, North Macedonia's capital.
 It still requires [lifelib](https://gitlab.com/apgoucher/lifelib) however.

-To get the smallest known oscillator of period 109 together with its minimum population:
+To get the smallest known oscillator of period 109 in Conway's Life together with its minimum population:

 ```python
 from skopje import skop